symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 .. versionadded:: 1.1

-    Since version 1.1, backend configuration flags are configured in the ``parameters`` section.
+    Since DoctrinePhpcrBundle 1.1, backend configuration flags are configured in the ``parameters`` section.
 They are passed as-is to Jackalope.
 See the ``RepositoryFactory`` for some more documentation on the meaning of those parameters.

     For backwards compatibility reason, the options on ``backend`` for ``check_login_on_server``, ``disable_stream_wrapper`` and